Home

 Brette's Answer: It doesn't matter where your children were born.
 Residency requirements will govern where you file for divorce.

-Can I file for divorce in the US even if I married in another country?
+Can I file for divorce in the US if we married in another country?

-How do I get a divorce he lives in the US and I live in Australia?
+How do I get divorced he lives in the US and I live in Australia?

 Helen's Question: I am an Australian citizen who is an exchange student and my husband is an Ohio native.
-On the week prior to my departure from the USA, he stated that he did not want our child and had no plans to travel to Australia with me, and has made no efforts to resolve to marital disputes.
-So I am now in Australia, married to a US citizen and have no idea what I can do to dissolve my marriage from here.
+I am now in Australia, married to a US citizen and have no idea what I can do to dissolve my marriage from here.
 How do I proceed?

 Brette's Answer: Since you are a citizen of Australia, you should be able to file there, however you'll have to check to see if you meet requirements, such as having been there long enough and so on.